Snow much fun at these outdoor centres

 Fernand-Seguin Ecological Centre (257 Fernand-Seguin St., Chateauguay)

 This vast centre welcomes thousands of outdoor enthusiasts in winter, who come to toboggan, cross-country ski, walk, and feed the birds.
-Hiking trails are accessible year-round.
-In winter, there is 15 kilometres of cross-country ski trails, four kilometres of snowshoeing, and two kilometres of walking paths in addition to a hill with sledding.
+Hiking trails are accessible year-round, and in winter there are 15 kilometres of cross-country ski trails, four kilometres of snowshoeing, and two kilometres of walking paths in addition to a hill with sledding.
 Ski trail number one is ideal for families wishing to introduce their children to cross-country skiing, and as a partner with La Petite Expé du Grand Défi Pierre Lavoie, the site offers free cross-country ski and snowshoe equipment rental for children 12 and under.

-New this year is an improved sledding hill where a thick coating of snow has been blown to ensure fun and safe sliding throughout the winter.
-In addition, tubes are loaned free of charge to families but available in limited quantities and on a first come. first served basis.
+Once enough snow has fallen, the sledding hill will ensure fun and safe sliding throughout the winter.
+In addition, tubes are loaned free of charge to families but available in limited quantities and on a first-come first-served basis.
 People can bring their own sleds (but metal ones and snowracers are prohibited).
-The hill is supervised and lit on Fridays and Saturdays until 9 p.m. (closed at 5 p.m.
+The hill is supervised and lit on Fridays and Saturdays until 7 p.m. (closed at 5 p.m.
 Sunday to Thursday).
 Access to the site is free.

 View this post on Instagram